|Rewards Rating:||3.6 / 5|

-Other Notable Features: Cell phone protection, Zone 2 Shortcut Boarding, 25% discount on inflight food and beverage purchases, pool points with up to 8 other program members, no foreign transaction fees, redemption fee waiver, $10 Lyft credit after 5 rides, cash back on Boxed purchases, free ShopRunner membershipl and other Mastercard World Elite benefits
+Other Notable Features: Cell phone protection, Zone 2 Shortcut Boarding, 25% discount on inflight food and beverage purchases, pool points with up to 8 other program members, no foreign transaction fees, redemption fee waiver, $5 Lyft credit after 3 rides in a month, free ShopRunner membership and other Mastercard World Elite benefits

 |Find card offers for you: This card is not currently available on CreditCards.com, but you can still find a great card offer for you!
 Our CardMatch tool can help match you with prequalified offers and cards that align with your credit history – with no harm to your credit score.
 Get personalized offers from our partners in seconds.|

 If you’re a loyal Spirit Airlines flyer planning to double-down on travel in 2021, the carrier’s recently-revamped rewards card may be worth a look – but only if you go in with open eyes.

 Issued by Bank of America, the Free Spirit Travel More World Elite Mastercard can offer solid value for ideal card members, holding its own against a number of airline rewards cards with its respectable rewards rate and generous annual and welcome bonuses.